HVAC, Business Tips

 Schedule out annual HVAC maintenance contract visits well in advance, during traditionally less busy heating and A/C off-seasons, to keep your HVAC techs busy when service calls slow down.

 An HVAC service contract offers your technicians more touchpoints with customers and facilitates regular face-to-face interactions with an established customer base—always a good thing for improving sales and customer loyalty.

 Increased face-time spent with customers means more quality time to get to know the homeowner and their HVAC systems better, along with the family’s specific comfort or health needs.
 That intimate knowledge and time spent relationship-building with customers will likely lead to more sales opportunities.

 4. Upsell opportunities

 Customers already rely on your service company to improve the comfort of their homes by repairing their equipment.
-An HVAC service contract gives your technicians additional, optimal touchpoints to offer energy assessment services and suggest upgrades to improve the home’s comfort, health or safety.
+An HVAC service contract gives your technicians additional, optimal touchpoints to offer energy assessment services and suggest upgrades such as indoor air quality solutions or more efficient air filters, to improve the home’s comfort, health or safety.

 “Annual service and maintenance checks are the primary means by which HVAC contractors drive follow-up sales,” states the Better Buildings HVAC business model.
 “These routine visits to customers give HVAC contractors a key advantage…[they] can build on the existing trust of their customers to offer additional home energy upgrade services.